floatingpixels/supabase-nuxt/README.md

 SUPABASE_KEY="<your_key>"
 ```

-Alternatively, you can prefix the env variables with `NUXT_PUBLIC_` in order to use runtimeConfig.
+Alternatively, you can prefix the environment variables with `NUXT_PUBLIC_` in order to use `runtimeConfig`.

 ## Options

-You can configure the supabase module by using the `supabase` key in `nuxt.config`:
+You can configure the Supabase module by using the `supabase` key in `nuxt.config`:

 ```ts [nuxt.config.ts]
 export default defineNuxtConfig({